'Business as usual' as BC Lions' Wally Buono enters final CFL season - BC Local News

 Prior to joining the Lions in 2003, Buono was the head coach of the Calgary Stampeders for 13 seasons, and an assistant coach for a few seasons before that.
 In total – between playing and coaching – he’s been involved in the CFL for 46 years.
 He has five Grey Cup victories as a coach to go with his two as a player, and is the winningest coach in league history.
 He was inducted into the Canadian Football Hall of Fame in 2014.

-And while he’s unsure what retirement may bring – he joked with a Black Press Media reporter in 2016 that he’s coached as long as he has because “I’m just not that into golfing” – Buono said there will be a time and place for such thoughts.
+And while he’s unsure what retirement may bring – he joked with a PAN reporter in 2016 that he’s coached as long as he has because “I’m just not that into golfing” – Buono said there will be a time and place for such thoughts.

 That time is not now.